Crouching Tiger, Hidden Dragon: Plot

 Contrite, Jen leaves to prepare an antidote for the poisoned dart.
 With his last breath, Mu Bai finally confesses his love for Shu Lien.
 He dies in her arms as Jen returns.
 Shu Lien forgives Jen, telling her to go to Lo and always be true to herself.
 The Green Destiny is returned to Sir Te.
-Jen later goes to Mount Wudang and spends the night with Lo.
+Jen goes to Mount Wudang and spends the night with Lo.
 The next morning, Lo finds Jen standing on a bridge overlooking the edge of the mountain.
 In an echo of the legend that they spoke about in the desert, she asks him to make a wish.
 Lo wishes for them to be together again, back in the desert.
-Jen then glides off the bridge and gently floats down into the mists.
+Jen leaps from the bridge, falling into the mists below.